darrenjhsu/XSNAMD/README.md

    frame trajectory `mytraj.xyz`, you can use the frames 1000 - 1500 by:

    `./fit_traj_initial.out mytraj.xyz 1500 500 0.95 0.01 1.05 0.0 0.1 4.0`

+-  `traj_scatter.out` takes 2 arguments (name of the file and frames to use starting from the last frame).
+The c1, c2 etc. are gathered from `env_param.cu`.
+   The invocation looks like:

+   `./traj_scatter.out mytraj.xyz 1500`

 -  `XSMD.so` takes 7 arguments while being called by the XSMD.tcl.
 They are:
    (1) an array of coordinates, (2) an array of force, (3) an array of old force (not used),